lewisreay/partial/README.md

 Go's basic types are covered automatically.
 Custom types require implementing the Partials interface.

-`example.go` displays an example of how to this package.
+`example.go` displays an example of how to use this package.